I WILL CONTINUE TO PRIORITIZE

 • Adopting curricular materials that are up-to-date, evidence-based, accessible, and support student engagement;

-• Increasing the representation of underserved students in honors, AP, and highly gifted programs;
+• Increasing the representation of underserved students in advanced coursework and programs of choice;

-• Growing mentorship opportunities and strengthening early career pathways across our district;
+• Improving mentorship opportunities and strengthening career readiness

 • Continuing to support our charter, alternative and open-optional programs, but improving transportation to those sites to increase families’ access to ASD’s options;